 In the real world, targets don’t want to be hit and they won’t expose themselves long enough for you to go through all those steps.
+In the 1950s, the Army’s ORO researched how people get shot, and the number one factor was exposure time.
 So the challenge for the shooter is balancing accuracy requirements against available time.

 The Point Blank Zero is one of the most important methods for doing this.

 As Col Cooper said, bullets do not travel in straight lines.
 When you fire a projectile, it moves in a curve known as a ballistic arc.

 A lot of people have the wrong impression that a bullet rises for some distance after leaving the muzzle before it begins to fall again.
 The reality is that rifle sights are not level with one another.
 When you aim at a target in front of you the barrel is actually tilted upwards a bit.
 That means the bullet launches at an angle.